scottohara/tvmanager/README.md

 [jslint_on_rails](https://github.com/psionides/jslint_on_rails) is used to run JSLint over the entire code base.

+[phantom.js](http://phantomjs.org) is used to run the unit test suite and code coverage headlessly.

 Requirements
 ============
 * WebKit-based browser, with HTML5 database support